Will Travel Insurance Cover you for a Death In The Family?

 Your policy will automatically exclude death that arises from pre-existing medical conditions for non-travellers, so you should consider this before you make plans.

-For example, if you book a holiday when a family member is terminally ill, you won’t be covered should you choose to cancel your trip when they pass away.
+For example, if you book a holiday when a family member is terminally ill, you won’t be covered should you choose to cancel your trip if they pass away.

 Is my family covered if one of us falls ill on holiday?

-If one of your party falls ill on holiday and it is serious enough for you to need to come home, then your travel interruption policy may cover the costs of repatriation.
+If one of your party falls ill on holiday and it is serious enough for you to come home, then your travel interruption policy may cover the costs of repatriation.

 What else is covered by cancellation cover on my travel insurance?